AdaCore/learn/courses/intro-to-ada/chapters/standard_library.rst

 Iterating
 ^^^^^^^^^

-The easiest way to iterate over a container to use a :ada:`for E of Our_Container` loop.
+The easiest way to iterate over a container is to use a :ada:`for E of Our_Container` loop.
 This gives us a reference (``E``) to the element at the current position.
 We can then use ``E`` directly.
 For example: